Go Back Email LinkDownload PDF

 Instructions

-• Combine the flour, salt, and sugar in the bowl of a food processor.
+• Combine the flour, salt, and sugar (if using) in the bowl of a food processor.
 Pulse to combine.

 making pie crust in the food processor

-• Add 2 tablespoons of the ice water and pulse several times.
+• Add 2 tablespoons of the ice water and pulse 4 to 5 times.
 Add another tablespoon and pulse 4 to 5 times.
+Add 1 to 2 more tablespoons of ice water, about 1 teaspoon at a time, just until the mixture clumps and holds together when you pinch a portion.

-• Turn the dough out onto a lightly floured surface and use your hands to press and flatten it until it holds together.
+• Turn the dough out onto a lightly floured surface and use your hands to press and flatten it until it comes together.
 Shape the dough into a disk and wrap it in plastic wrap.
-Refrigerate the disk for at least 1 hour.
+Refrigerate the disk for at least 45 minutes.

 • Take the disk out of the fridge and let it stand for 10 minutes.